-An investment from four years ago has proved to be a huge windfall for retired NBA star Kobe Bryant.
+The late Kobe Bryant, 41, didn’t just excel on the basketball court, he also achieved major successes in business.
+An investment from six years ago proved to be a huge windfall for the late NBA star Kobe Bryant.
 In 2014, Bryant bought a 10% share of sports drink BodyArmor.
 Coca-Cola just purchased a minority investment in BodyArmor.

 Bryant’s initial investment of $6 million turned into $200 million with the soft drink giant’s investment.